 • Before exposure to any possible irritants such as the chlorine in a swimming pool, protect the hands by layering heavy lotion (e.g. Eucerin cream) or petroleum based product (e.g. Vaseline or Aquaphor) over the skin.

 To rescue dry, chapped hands:

 • Prior to bedtime, smother hands in 1% hydrocortisone ointment.
 Avoid the cream formulation.
 Creams tend to sting if there are any open cracks.
 Take old socks, cut out thumb holes and have your child sleep at night with the sock on his hands.
 Repeat nightly for up to a week.
 Alternatively, for mildly chapped hands, use a petroleum oil based product such as Vaseline or Aquaphor in place of the hydrocortisone.

 • If your child has underlying eczema, prevent your child from scratching his hands.
-An antihistamine such as diphenhydramine (Benadryl) or cetirizine (Zyrtec) will take the edge off the itch.
+An antihistamine taken orally such as diphenhydramine (Benadryl) or cetirizine (Zyrtec) will take the edge off the itch.
 Keep his nails trimmed to avoid further damage from scratching.

 • For extremely raw hands, your child’s doctor may prescribe a stronger cream and if there are signs of a bacterial skin infection, your child’s doctor may prescribe an antibiotic.

 Happy moisturizing.
 Remember smearing glue on your hands and then peeling off the dried glue?
 It’s not so fun when your skin really is peeling.

 © 2009, updated 2019, Two Peds in a Pod®